 This workshop has two main objectives: (a) to assess recent developments in statistical methods relevant to NHLBI studies; (b) to identify the major challenges and important issues related to these statistical and analytical methods.

 October 24, 2016 to October 25, 2016

 The conference Unraveling Vascular Inflammation: From Immunology to Imaging 2016, sponsored by the National Heart, Lung and Blood Institutes (NHLBI) of the National Institutes of Health (NIH), seeks to convene scientists, researchers and physicians from around the world with an interest in immunology, human translational studies involving cardiovascular imaging and quantification.
 Hosted at the NIH campus, in Bethesda, MD, October 24 and 25, the day and a half conference will feature three keynote speakers (immunology, human inflammation and imaging), poster session and competition (including cash poster award and A High-Yield Series of Imaging Talks, a rapid fire series of 10 minutes talks by leading imaging scientists in the field.

-NHLBI Innovation Conference NHLBI’s Office of Translational Alliances and Coordination (OTAC) hosts the NHLBI Innovation Conference to connect small businesses, angel investors, venture capitalists, strategic partners, and business leaders from the biotech, medical device, and pharmaceutical industries.
-Attendees will see featured presentations from NHLBI-funded companies, and learn from staff about recent changes in the Federal SBIR/STTR program, and other funding opportunities and cost-free resources available to small businesses.
+NHLBI Innovation Conference NHLBI’s Office of Translational Alliances and Coordination (OTAC) hosts the NHLBI Innovation Conference to connect NHLBI-funded companies with investors, strategic partners, and business leaders from the biotech, medical device, and pharmaceutical industries.